 b.
 Care Coordination: Your Northwestern Medicine Executive Health physician will review all of your specialist reports and test results and consult with the specialists if necessary.
 Prior to the end of your executive physical, the physician will give you a comprehensive review of all of your results with personalized recommendations.
 This avoids communication issues between multiple medical specialists.

 c.
-Access: Northwestern Medicine Executive Health has access to the top specialists and can often facilitate appointments on an expedited basis.
+Access: Northwestern Medicine Executive Health has access to the top specialists, both on-campus and off-campus, and can often facilitate appointments on an expedited basis.

 During the telephone consultation with your Northwestern Medicine Executive Health physician, you and your doctor will identify which specialists are necessary based on your current health needs and concerns.
 Our care coordinators have access to virtually any specialty available at Northwestern Medicine, and will use the information gathered during your phone consultation to coordinate your care.